ruby0x1/v8-tutorials/readme_how_to_build.txt

 Disclaimer :

 	The c++ in these examples is aiming to be readable, helpful and simple.
-	I may or may not have broken rules of c++ syntax or methodology but then again it is generally a personal issue and not an issue of mine.
+	I may or may not have broken rules of c++ syntax or methodology.
 If there are improvements to be made by all means - send them to me and i will amend the code and posts.

 	The goal is the see the least possible code to understand what it is doing, not to